SupaaHiro/schwifty-lab/blog-posts/20251020-ckad/article_EN.md

 sudo ln -s /usr/local/bin/pip3.12 /usr/local/bin/pip
 ```

 Finally, we’ll try publishing the image to a Kubernetes cluster.
-You can use Kubernetes from Docker Desktop, Minikube, or a temporary environment on [KillerCoda Playgrounds](https://killercoda.com/playgrounds).
+You can use Kubernetes from Docker Desktop, Minikube, or a temporary environment on https://killercoda.com/playgrounds/course/kubernetes-playgrounds.

 ## Getting the Resources